Waste management

 The Waste Act contains provisions on the waste management of residential properties.
 The municipal waste management regulations specify the Waste Act and the Waste Decree in more detail.
 As their name suggests, they are mandatory regulations, not recommendations.
 The waste management regulations contain provisions on, for example, the sorting of waste, collection intervals for waste bins, and shared waste containers.

-The transport of burnable waste in urban areas is mainly organised by the property owner.
-In urban areas, single-family houses shall conclude an agreement with the contractor on the collection of burnable waste.
+• The transport of mixed waste in urban areas is mainly organised by the property owner.
+In urban areas, single-family houses shall conclude an agreement with the contractor on the collection of mixed waste.

-In sparsely populated areas, property holders may join a regional collection point or conclude an agreement with a waste transport company operating in the area for the collection of burnable waste.
+In sparsely populated areas, property holders may join a regional collection point or conclude an agreement with a waste transport company operating in the area for the collection of mixed waste.

 Recyclable waste must also be sorted separately and taken to a recycling point/regional collection point.
 The obligation to sort waste applies to all residential properties in the Jämsä area.